snkas/hypatia/README.md

   figures which are presented in the paper.
   (license: MIT)

-(there is a fifth folder called `dev_testing` which is used for continued development)
+(there is a fifth folder called `integration_tests` which is used for integration testing purposes)

 This is the code repository introduced and used in "Exploring the “Internet from space” with Hypatia" by Simon Kassing*, Debopam Bhattacherjee*, André Baptista Águas, Jens Eirik Saethre and Ankit Singla